C. R. W. Nevinson: 1916

 Nevinson used his experiences in France and at the London General Hospital as the subject matter for a series of powerful paintings which used Futurist and Cubist techniques, as well as more realistic depictions, to great effect.
 In March 1916 he exhibited his painting La Mitrailleuse with the Allied Artists Association at the Grafton Galleries.
 The artist Walter Sickert wrote at the time that La Mitrailleuse 'will probably remain the most authoritative and concentrated utterance on the war in the history of painting.'

 The reaction to La Mitrailleuse prompted the Leicester Galleries to offer Nevinson a one-man show which was held in October 1916.
 The show was a critical and popular success and the works displayed all sold.
-Michael Sadler bought three paintings, Arnold Bennett bought La Petrie and Sir Alfred Mond bought A Taube which showed a child killed in Dunkirk by a bomb thrown from a type of German plane known as a Taube.
+Michael Sadler bought three paintings, Arnold Bennett bought La Patrie and Sir Alfred Mond bought A Taube which showed a child killed in Dunkirk by a bomb thrown from a type of German plane known as a Taube.
 Several famous writers and politicians visited the exhibition; it received extensive press coverage and Nevinson became something of a celebrity.